nighthack/prometheus-grafana-alerts/README.md

 Container and Host metrics are captured by cAdvisor and node-exporter services respectively.

-The metrics are then scraped by prometheus and compared against the pre-defined alert rules.
+The metrics are then scraped by prometheus and compared against a pre-defined set of alert rules from alert_rules.yml.
+The below alert conditions are defined:
+1) When a container is stopped
+2) When a container is unhealthy
+3) When a container's CPU or memory utilization has exceeded a threshold
+4) When the aggregated CPU or memory utilization of all the containers on the host has exceeded a threshold

 Prometheus then sends the alerts to alert-manager service which sends us notifications on a discord channel of our choice.